 Taxonomy: No subspecies are recognized.

 Most arrive in late Apr and peak movement is in the first two weeks of May.
-Earlier dates are of singles in Hall Co 22 Mar 2019 and Seward Co 29 Mar 2019, two in Clay Co 5 Apr 2018, one photographed at Holmes Lake, Lincoln 7 Apr 2017 that had been “present about a week”, and one at Tamora WPA, Seward Co 7 Apr 2019.
+Earlier dates are of singles in Hall Co 22 Mar 2019, Seward Co 29 Mar 2019, and Lincoln, Lancaster Co 30 Mar 2020.
+One photographed at Holmes Lake, Lincoln 7 Apr 2017 had been “present about a week”.

 - High counts: 51 at North Lake Basin WMA, Seward Co 15 May 2005, 24 at Lincoln Saline Wetlands Nature Park, Lancaster Co 3 May 2019, and 15 a few miles south of Merritt Reservoir, Cherry Co 16 May 2015.